devopscenter/dcUtils/PROCESS_FLOW.md

-    --type TYPE                          # TYPE is one of instance or docker --env ENV                            # ENV is one of local, dev, staging, prod --customerAppName CUSTOMER_APP_NAME  # appliation name you have wish to configure
+    --type TYPE                          # TYPE is one of instance or docker --env ENV                            # ENV is one of local, dev, staging, prod --customerAppName CUSTOMER_APP_NAME  # application name you have wish to configure
                                          # the environment for

 For local development the options will be --type docker --env local  and then